FDA Grants Fast Track Designation to Onvansertib for KRAS+ mCRC Treatment

-The FDA has granted Fast Track designation to onvansertib (PCM-075) for the second-line treatment of patients with KRAS
+The FDA has given a fast track designation to onvansertib for the second-line treatment of patients with KRAS-mutated metastatic colorectal cancer.

 The designation, which will expedite the development and review of onvansertib, is specifically for use in combination with bevacizumab (Avastin) and FOLFIRI (5-fluorouracil, leucovorin, irinotecan).

 "We are very pleased with the FDA's decision to grant Fast Track designation for the development of onvansertib to treat patients with KRAS-mutated mCRC," Mark Erlander, PhD, chief executive officer of Cardiff Oncology, stated in a press release.
 "This designation is a significant validation of not only our onvansertib clinical program, which is now eligible for priority review and accelerated approval, but it also signifies recognition of the medical need for new effective treatment options.

 The efficacy of current second-line therapy in terms of response and survival prolongation remains very limited, particularly in the KRAS-mutated population, and we are confident that onvansertib, in combination with FOLFIRI/bevacizumab, represents a promising new treatment option.”

 The onvansertib regimen is being evaluated in an ongoing phase 1b/2 trial (NCT03829410).2,3 To be eligible for enrollment on the trial, patients have to have histologically confirmed metastatic and unresectable KRAS-mutated disease; be aged ≥18 years; have an ECOG performance status of 0 or 1; and have either relapsed on or be intolerant of fluoropyrimidine and oxaliplatin with or without bevacizumab.